 This class is devoted to a detailed study of probabilistic and financial aspects of modeling of fixed-income instruments.
 The modern martingale theory, widely used in financial engineering, is the main modeling tool.
 The class evolves around the second part (Chapters 11-17) of the text Martingale Methods in Financial Modelling by M. Musiela and M. Rutkowski.
 References are also made to some recent papers in the area of term structure modeling.
-The main building blocks of the class are a survey of the instruments most commonly traded on financial fixed income markets; a survey of financial rates; a survey of short-term interest rate models; a study of the HJM model of the instantaneous forward rate; a study of an abstract bond market model; a study of forward LIBOR and forward swap rates models; a study of spot and futures options under stochastic interest rates models; a survey/study of pricing/hedging models for caps/floors; and swaptions within various term structure models.
+The main building blocks of the class are a survey of the instruments most commonly traded on financial fixed income markets: a survey of financial rates; a survey of short-term interest rate models; a study of the HJM (Heath, Jarrow, Morton) model of the instantaneous forward rate: a study of an abstract bond market model; a study of forward LIBOR (London InterBank Offered Rate) and forward swap rates models; a study of spot and futures options under stochastic interest rates models; a survey/study of pricing/hedging models for caps/floors; and swaptions within various term structure models.
 Relationships between various approaches to term structure modeling are investigated.
 From the technical standpoint, an emphasis is put on modeling techniques involving change of numeraire.
-In particular, a detailed analysis is made of the concepts of spot martingale measure, forward martingale measure, spot LIBOR measure, forward swap measure.
+In particular, a detailed analysis is made of the concepts of spot martingale measure, forward martingale measure, spot LIBOR measure, and forward swap measure.
 We analyze the relationships between them, as well as their use in fixed-income modeling.

-Statistics and Actuarial Science

-These electives are open to all students (M.B.A. and Ph.D.) who have the required mathematical prerequisites (two semesters of calculus and one semester of matrix algebra at the graduate or undergraduate level).
+Statistics and Actuarial Science These electives are open to all students (M.B.A. and Ph.D.) who have the required mathematical prerequisites (two semesters of calculus and one semester of matrix algebra at the graduate or undergraduate level).
 Typically students who majored in engineering or mathematics would automatically satisfy this requirement.

-Introduction to the Theory of Probability B90.3301

-Prerequisites: two semesters of calculus.
+Introduction to the Theory of Probability B90.3301 Prerequisites: two semesters of calculus.
 3 credits.
 This course covers the basic concepts of probability.
-Topics include the axiomatic definition of probability; combinatorial theorems; conditional probability and independent events; random variables and probability distributions, expectation of functions of random variables; special discrete and continuous distributions, including the chi-square, t, and F distributions; joint distributions with emphasis on the bivariate normal distribution; law of large numbers, central limit theorem; and moment generating functions.
-The theory of statistical estimation is introduced with a discussion on maximum likelihood estimation.
+Topics include the axiomatic definition of probability; combinatorial theorems; conditional probability and independent events; random variables and probability distributions; expectation of functions of random variables; special discrete and continuous distributions, including the chisquare, t, and F distributions; joint distributions with emphasis on the bivariate normal distribution; law of large numbers, central limit theorem; and moment generating functions.
+The theory of statistical estimation is introduced with a discussion on maximum likelihood estimation Statistical Inference and Regression Analysis B90.3302 Prerequisites: B90.3301 and one semester of linear algebra.
+3 credits.
+The course has two distinct components: statistical inference and regression analysis.
+Topics included in statistical inference are principles of statistical estimation and inference, Neyman-Pearson Lemma, testing of means, variances, tests of independence, and nonparametric methods.
+Regression analysis focuses on the general linear regression model, least squares estimation, departures from standard assumptions, autocorrelation, multicollinearity, analysis of residuals, choice of variables, and nonlinear models.
+Multivariate Statistical Analysis B90.3303 Prerequisite: B90.3302.
+3 credits.